Ibrahim-Mohamed45/React-Portfolio/README.md

 ## Description

-This is my professional portfolio build with React, styled with CSS and Bootstrap.
+This is my professional portfolio built with React, styled with CSS and Bootstrap.
 The project gallery is generated dynamically from a projects.json file.
 The contact section has links to all my socials and ways to contact me, and a contact form managed through FormSubmit.

 ### Built with:
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)